-The lights will turn off automatically after 15 minutes while doors are open to prevent the battery from becoming discharged.
+The lights will turn off automatically after a period of time while doors are open to prevent the battery from becoming discharged.

-When the switch is in the OFF position (3), the interior lights do not illuminate, regardless of door position.
+When the switch is in the OFF position 3, the interior lights do not illuminate, regardless of door position.